Bpost strike ends as deal reached on transformation plan

 Staff had been taking strike action since late March in protest at proposed changes to working hours.
 The dispute was most intense in Wallonia, where participation was highest.

-Employees will also be able to keep their regular delivery rounds, while meal vouchers will increase by €2.
+Employees will also be able to keep their regular delivery rounds, while meal vouchers will increase by 2 euros.
 In addition, a pool of volunteer staff will be created to cover flexible routes, reducing the need for subcontractors.
+Workers will receive their schedules at least one week in advance.

 Talks will continue in the coming weeks, with the aim of reaching a final agreement on the full plan by 30 April.